khoribz/VacancyBot/README.md

 _jobs_name.py_ - a file containing a dictionary of the profession and its part of the address on the site _tests.py_ - a file containing tests of the site parsing results
 _requirements.txt_ - project launch requirements
-__Profile_ - the file needed to connect the bot to the Heroku server
+_Procfile_ - the file needed to connect the bot to the Heroku server

 # Bot commands:
 _/start_ - start the bot